khanlab/neuroglia-helpers/README.md

 Features:
 * wrapper scripts for submitting single and batch jobs using SLURM arrays
 * variants of scripts that use (neuroglia*) and do not use (regular*) singularity
-* scripts for interactive job submission including singularity shell
+* scripts for interactive job submission
 * BIDS-App support with parallelization over subjects with SLURM arrays
-* Deployment via docker2singularity or singularity-hub
+* Deployment via Singularity (pulling containers from shub://, docker://, or file://)

 ## Install: